-Use extreme caution when rotating the idler arm due to the increased tension in the spring as the idler arm is being rotated.
-Injury may result if the idler arm is prematurely released while the spring is under tension.
+Use extreme caution when rotating the idler arm with the breaker bar, due to the increased tension in the spring as the idler arm is being rotated.
+Injury may result if the breaker bar is prematurely released while the spring is under tension.